 Due to strength and longevity, this is a reason many choose timber framing.
 There are timber frame structures that have stood the test of time in Europe and Asia that date back several hundred years.

 History of Church Steeples

-In writing this blog post, we decided to research the importance of steeple’s, and the history is in fact, quite interesting.
-Yes, we know steeple’s are tall and beautiful, giving a church a dramatic look.
-But is this the only reason why steeple’s exist?
+In writing this blog post, we researched the importance of steeple’s, and history is in fact, interesting.
+Yes, we know steeples are tall and beautiful, giving a church a dramatic look.
+But is this the only reason why steeples exist?
 According to our research, steeples are a common architectural feature that signifies a religious structure worldwide.
 Often churches were some of the tallest structures in town back in the old days.
 The height of the steeple helped so the church could be found and heard, too.
 Heard you say?
 Many church steeples feature a clock and some feature bells, or both, to let the community know there is service.
 The added height helped so that the sound of the clock or bell could be heard.
-A steeple has also been viewed as an attempt to reach the sky towards heavens and the divine (as stated on wikipedia, photo on the right also from wikipedia).
-All we know, is there is nothing more New England than seeing a church steeple and hearing that clock or bell ding.
+A steeple has also been viewed as an attempt to reach the sky towards heavens and the divine (as stated on Wikipedia, photo on the right also from Wikipedia).
+All we know is there is nothing more New England than seeing a church steeple and hearing that clock or bell ding.

-There you have it, the history on the church steeple!
-We certainly hope you enjoyed this blog post not only on the history of the steeple, but also to learn how versatile our business is.
-We do not only construct beautiful timber frame homes, but can also assist on specialty projects like the Grace Episcopal Church steeple.
-We will be sure to share more photos once the installation is going on at the jobsite!
+There you have it, the history of the church steeple!
+We hope you enjoyed this blog post not only on the history of the steeple but also to learn how versatile our business is.
+We construct not only beautiful timber frame homes but can also assist on specialty projects like the Grace Episcopal Church steeple.
+We will share more photos once the installation is going on at the job site!